Jan. 6 panel wants answers from lawmaker it says led a Capitol tour before the attack

 "Based on our review of evidence in the Select Committee's possession, we believe you have information regarding a tour you led through parts of the Capitol complex on January 5, 2021," they also wrote.
 "Public reporting and witness accounts indicate some individuals and groups engaged in efforts to gather information about the layout of the U.S. Capitol, as well as the House and Senate office buildings, in advance of January 6, 2021."

-Loudermilk did not immediately respond to a request for comment from NPR.
+Loudermilk and Illinois Rep. Rodney Davis said while there was a tour, it involved a constituent family that did not return the day of the riot.

+"A constituent family with young children meeting with their Member of Congress in the House Office Buildings is not a suspicious group or 'reconnaissance tour.'
+The family never entered the Capitol building," the joint statement read.

-So far, the panel has requested information from six House Republicans.
+In all, the panel has requested information from seven House Republicans.
 Recently, five of those members were subpoenaed, including GOP Leader Kevin McCarthy.

 The panel has interviewed about 1,000 witnesses, and publicly announced about 100 subpoenas for witnesses.
 It plans to hold eight public hearings next month to present their findings starting on June 9.